AFLplusplus/AFLplusplus/qemu_mode/libqasan/README.md

 linked binaries).

-The usage is super simple, just set the env var `AFL_USE_QASAN=1` when fuzzing in qemu mode (-Q). afl-fuzz will automatically set AFL_PRELOAD to load this library and enable the QASan instrumentation in afl-qemu-trace.
+The usage is super simple, just set the env var `AFL_USE_QASAN=1` when fuzzing in QEMU mode (-Q). afl-fuzz will automatically set AFL_PRELOAD to load this library and enable the QASan instrumentation in afl-qemu-trace.

 For debugging purposes, we still suggest to run the original QASan as the